 6. The gains from mineral resources which have been collected during ‘test mining’ shall be paid to the Environmental Compensation Fund, as established by Regulation 54.

-[]
+[6 alt.
+Prior to the commencement of Commercial Production, the contractor shall provide the Authority with a test mining royalties report containing the information specified in the Standards and Guidelines in respect of any minerals collected during ‘test mining’.
+Royalties in respect of mineral resources that have been collected during ‘test mining’ shall be paid at the time the contractor makes its first payment of royalties after the date it commences Commercial Production.]

-7. If a material change has been determined in accordance with Regulation 25 and 57 (2), the relevant organ of the Authority shall consider and determine whether and on which aspects an additional “test mining” hasto be undertaken in order to provide sufficient information pursuant to paragraph (2).
+7. If a material change has been determined in accordance with Regulation 25 and 57 (2), the relevant organ of the Authority shall consider and determine whether and on which aspects an additional “test mining” may have to be undertaken in order to provide sufficient information pursuant to paragraph (2).
 In this case, paragraphs (1) and (3) apply.